OMR-Research/tf-end-to-end/README.md

 # Optical Music Recognition (img2midi) <a target="_blank" href="https://colab.research.google.com/github/FreshMag/tf-end-to-end/blob/master/omr.ipynb"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/></a>

-This repository is a fork of the [original project by Calvo-Zaragoza](https://github.com/OMR-Research/tf-end-to-end) and was used for the experiments reported in the paper [End-to-End Neural Optical Music Recognition of Monophonic Scores](http://www.mdpi.com/2076-3417/8/4/606).
+This repository is a fork of the [original project by Calvo-Zaragoza](https://github.com/OMR-Research/tf-end-to-end) that was used for the experiments reported in the paper [End-to-End Neural Optical Music Recognition of Monophonic Scores](http://www.mdpi.com/2076-3417/8/4/606).
 More information can be found below.
 Please consider taking a look at the original repository if you want to know all the details about how the model was originally trained and created.